What is the course about?

 How will I be taught, and will there be any work outside the class?

-In pairs and groups.
-The Alexander Technique is a practical method which involves the students’ participation through direct hands-on work from the tutor, self-observation, and students’ observation of each other.
-We will work in small groups and pairs involving interactive movement games and application to everyday activities.
-There will be some observation and individual hands-on instruction applied to performance situations.
+The Alexander Technique is a practical method which involves your participation with the tutor also included is self-observation and student observation of each other.
+The work involves interactive movement and application to everyday activities.
 Musicians get the opportunity to work with their instrument.
-The tutor will also have volunteer teaching assistants for extra hands-on work.
-You will be given course hand-outs, and be expected to apply what you learn between classes.
+Hand-outs will support your learning and you will be expected to apply what you learn between classes.

 As part of the course content, your tutor may record your image for initial and ongoing assessment purposes.
 You are entitled to decline to participate in the recording of your image.